Sand Springs Railway: Freight-only operations (1955–1987)

-In September 1954, the company announced it was ending its interurban service, selling the rights to a bus company; service was to end as soon as sufficient bus equipment arrived.
-When the final passenger train operated on January 2, 1955, it was the last interurban operating in Oklahoma.
+In September 1954, the company announced it was discontinuing its interurban service, selling the rights to a bus company and ending its passenger runs as soon as sufficient bus equipment arrived.
+When the final passenger train ran on January 2, 1955, it was the last interurban operated in Oklahoma.
 Writing in 1961, a local newspaper opined that the "line might still be running today if the company could have secured a more direct entry into downtown Tulsa".
 Freight business remained busy on the Sand Springs Railway, despite the end of passenger operations.
 Dieselization took place around the same time as electric operations ended, with the company replacing steam power with three new EMD SW900s in 1956.

 Traffic continued to be strong in the 1970s, with the company identified as one of the most profitable railroads in the United States.
 All profit from the company was used to support the children's home built by Page, which fully owned the railroad company.
 In 1975, the Sand Springs Railway counted over 70 customers along its line, and also benefitted from an exclusive franchise originally established by Page.
 The railroad's president also cited the dedication of its employees, which while being fully unionized had never gone on strike, to supporting the children's home.

 The Sand Springs Home was required to sell the Sand Springs Railway in December 1986, citing federal tax laws.

 Steel mill ownership (1987–2014)

 The railroad was acquired by HMK Incorporated in 1987.
 The Sand Springs Railway joined nine other railroads operating in Oklahoma in a lawsuit against the State of Oklahoma and Governor Henry Bellmon in 1989, alleging that the state was unfairly taxing railroad companies.

-Railroad operations were temporarily halted on April 18, 1991, by the nationwide 1991 United States railroad strike, with the majority of the company's workforce (21 employees, of which 18 were union members) joining the strike.
+Railroad operations were temporarily halted on April 18, 1991, by a nationwide railroad strike, with the majority of the company's workforce (21 employees, of which 18 were union members) joining the strike.
 The company's manager told The Daily Oklahoman "We won't operate until they go back to work".
 The strike was forced by the federal government to end within 24 hours of it starting.

-In 1993, it was bought by Sheffield Steel, which operated a melt shop and rolling mill in the city of Sand Springs, later declaring bankruptcy.
+In 1993, the railroad was bought by Sheffield Steel, which operated a melt shop and rolling mill in the city of Sand Springs, later declaring bankruptcy.
 The railroad was then bought by a subsidiary of Gerdau Ameristeel Corporation in 2006.
 The steel mill was shuttered by Gerdau in 2009, but rail operations continued for other customers.